MEHRAD111/Msh/README.md

 # Rolling-Release branch of MSH
+##MSH SRR(Formerly MSH CRR)

 # MSH Project☄️

-# 🏅ّMSH is Fully Free,Open-source and professional
+# 🏅MSH is Fully Free,Open-source and professional

-# 🏅ّBest for those who love linux and other
+# 🏅Best for those who love linux and other

 # 🏅Has two flavors:Stable and CRR(Crazy Rolling Release)